 I want to see our state government operated wisely, using best practices from private industry to measure and report on the performance of every program.
 If an agency or incentive or tax credit are not a net gain for the People of Oklahoma, we shouldn’t continue it.
 We need to restore faith in our legislature and agencies, and I believe annual performance audits and rational budget practices can help us do so.

-I’m a Republican, but I believe we can do better than the party-line politics we have experienced lately at the Capitol.
-Whether you’re a Democrat or Republican, donkey or elephant, red or blue…if you’re tired of hearing “that’s just the way it is”, please join me.
+I’m a Republican, and I believe we can do better than the party-line politics we have experienced lately at the Capitol.
+Whether you’re a Republican or Democrat, donkey or elephant, red or blue…if you’re tired of hearing “that’s just the way it is”, please join me.
 And if you believe that our state needs new ideas and better leadership at the Capitol, then I’m asking for your vote.

 Our current legislature has not attacked our state’s problems with both public education and economic innovation.
 I will.